abhiram-arun/cdit-grievence-classification/README.md

     Most relevant Micro-subject (under that subject)

-    input provided as a string in the last line
+Input provided as a string in the last line

     classify("Your required grievence")